-No modifications in operations or reporting were required to meet changing AMD requirements in Q3 of 2024-2025.
-The Alberta EPA released a new TRS guideline at 5 ppb per 30-min clock average, which came into effect this quarter on October 1, 2024.
-Reporting on this began December 12, 2024.
+The Alberta EPA released a new TRS guideline at 5 ppb per 30-min clock average, which came into effect on October 1, 2024.
+Reporting on this began January 1st, 2025, but WBEA began its reporting on December 12th, 2024, to ensure internal data processes were working.